How a Michigan program that gives new mothers cash could be a model for rest of US

 Pregnant women receive $1,500 before delivery and $500 every month for the first six to 12 months of their babies’ lives, depending on the program location.

-Dr. Mona Hanna, a pediatrician and the program's founding director, said that window is a time of great economic vulnerability for new parents — and a critical developmental period for babies.
+Dr. Mona Hanna, a pediatrician, associate dean for public health at Michigan State University College of Human Medicine and the program's founding director, said that window is a time of great economic vulnerability for new parents — and a critical developmental period for babies.

 Most participants need diapers, formula, breast feeding supplies and baby clothes but every family's needs are different.
 The monthly payment can also help buy food and cover rent, utilities and transportation.